 Hoping to pursue these interests through interdisciplinary coursework and concrete efforts to make change?

-The new Minor in Poverty, Inequality and Social Justice provides students with the tools to understand the structural and political roots, dynamics and consequences of poverty and intersectional inequality; conduct original research; and engage meaningfully in efforts to address poverty through policy, practice and social action.
+The new Minor in Poverty, Inequality and Social Justice provides students with the tools to understand the structural and political roots, dynamics and consequences of poverty and inter-sectional inequality; conduct original research; and engage meaningfully in efforts to address poverty through policy, practice and social action.
 The Minor is offered through the Department of History and is interdisciplinary in scope.
-It is affiliated with the UCSB Blum Center for Global Poverty Alleviation and Sustainable Development.
+It is affiliated with the UCSB Blum Center on Poverty, Inequality, and Democracy.

 Core components include a gateway course on poverty, inequality and social justice in historical and global context, three upper division electives chosen from an interdisciplinary range of fields, an internship and a capstone course.
 Click to view the minor requirements in the general catalog.

 Want detailed information on requirements, internships, and FAQs for this minor?
 Click HERE!